DeRuina/Libft/README.md

 projects.
 The basic project was a 42 curriculum project, with time I implemented and added more of my own functions.

-In order to comline the program you just run:
+In order to comline the program you just run in the terminal the command:
 ```bash
  make
 ```